Tyre Pressure

 2 min read

 Safety: Underinflated tyres flex excessively, generating heat and increasing the risk of a blowout.
-Overinflated tyres have a reduced contact patch, reducing grip and affecting braking performance.
+Overinflated tyres have a reduced contact patch, which reduces grip and affects braking performance.

 Tyre Wear: Tyres with incorrect pressure wear unevenly or prematurely, needing replacement sooner.

 Fuel Economy: Underinflated tyres create more rolling resistance, forcing your engine to work harder and use more fuel.
-So tyre pressure is extremely important in fuel efficiency.
+Pressure is a significant factor in fuel efficiency.

 A driver touching a Tyre to check Pressure Safety